 5 ways to SAVE TIME in PowerPoint17/05/17

-Save time in PowerPoint by learning from the experts: the team here at Presented are quick and fast at formatting.
+Save time in PowerPoint by learning from the expert team here at Presented.
+We are super fast at formatting.
 Years of working as presentation specialists mean that we have gained quite a few tips and tricks.

-These 5 working methods to save time in PowerPoint are essential tips that we couldn’t live without…
+5 ways to save time in PowerPoint that we couldn’t live without…

 - Using the Reset button

 It’s surprising how few people know about this button.
-So long as a slide is correctly using layouts and placeholders, then resetting a slide is the best way to get a consistent looking professional deck fast.
+If the template masters are correctly set up using layouts and placeholders, then resetting a slide is the best way to get a consistent looking professional deck fast.

-Give it a click and see if anything happens to your slide.
+Give the button a click on an existing slide to see if anything happens.
 If you are using a company template then content should move and automatically format to the house style.

 Even if the only layout you use is “Title Only”, then Reset gets all your titles across all slides in the same place and same style every time.